PriyankaSh428/corda-frontend/README.md

  ### Appearance:

- - Each endpoint of the 'REST' Api connected the Corda Node is displayed with its corresponding response.
+ - Each endpoint of the 'REST API' connected the Corda Node is displayed with its corresponding response.
  - The post endpoint for requesting asset issuance also displays a form to input/submit the request.
  - Any error from requests will appear in the console.

  ![Diagram](cordafrontend.png)

-### Requests
-- The final requests made to each endpoint (And the functions that stuff.js will call) are specified in endpoints.js.
-- There are also a couple of constructors for the data payloads that will head to these requests.

 ### Credits: